 REVENUES: $1.8 billion from insurance premiums and travel agency sales

 AMERICAS HEADQUARTERS: San Francisco, CA

-Coleman Consulting identified a total of $2.2 million in potential cost savings in four areas—rescheduling the workforce to match the call volumes, reducing turnover by 24%, reducing the cost of abandoning calls/losing customers (lost revenue),and optimizing operating hours.
-Central to Coleman Consulting’s recommendations were abandoning the standard 8-hour shift and instead instituting 4, 5, 6, 9, or 10-hour shifts.
+Coleman Consulting Group identified a total of $2.2 million in potential cost savings in four areas—rescheduling the workforce to match the call volumes, reducing turnover by 24%, reducing the cost of abandoning calls/losing customers (lost revenue), and optimizing operating hours.
+Central to CCG’s recommendations were abandoning the standard 8-hour shift and instead instituting 4, 5, 6, 9, or 10-hour shifts.
 Coleman Consulting also found that another $1 million in savings was possible through adjusting the service level agreement (SLA) for the call centers.

 than 7 times their investment.

 1. Match workforce to workload: $1,531,845